Nov. 17, 2014 at 2:53 PM ET

 “Those regular get-togethers can be very reassuring and very healing for the whole family,” says Huysman.

 They may want to know everything you know—about doctor’s appointments, medication changes, treatment options and financial and legal matters.
 Or they may be more comfortable just focusing on the caregiver tasks they’ve taken on, and not thinking about matters that are out of their control.

 Finding your siblings' comfort level will help make chats less stressful.

 14. Recognize denial

 You’re caring for someone whose struggles may continue to worsen.
 Have you made peace with the way things are now—and the way they may progress in the future?
 Caregivers often retreat into denial, and while that can help you get over the shock of learning that a loved one has suddenly fallen ill, it can make day-to-day life difficult if it never ends.
 If you have any of the following symptoms, a psychologist or other counselor can help you sort out your feelings:

-There are a lot of people out there in the same situation as you—as many as 62 million of them, according to the National Alliance for Caregiving.
-Here, some quick links to help you track down like-minded people, services and support:
+There are a lot of people out there in the same situation as you.
+These links can help you track down like-minded people, services and support: